-In the paper of "The Creation of Bankruptcy Prediction Methods using Springate and SAF Models", Aghajani & Jouzbarkand, (2012); Lee & Choi, (2013) showed that, when the Springate model is combined with multiple discriminant analysis (MDA), it predicts bankruptcy with an accuracy rate of 90%, 1 year before bankruptcy is declared; the accuracy rate is 82% 2 years before the event occurs.
-The Multinomial Logit model is utilized to predict bankruptcy in manufacturing companies in Indonesia (Suteja, Gunardi, & Avianty (2017), and the simple analysis of failure (SAF) method with logistic regression analysis predicts bankruptcy with an accuracy rate of 88.5% for a period of 1 year before bankruptcy is declared; the accuracy rate is 79% 2 years before the event occurs.
-Dewi & Hadri, (2017); Jubaedah, Yulivan, & Hadi, (2016); Syamni et al., (2018) showed that there are differences between the Altman model and the Altman Z-score, the Altman model with the Springate model and the Altman model and the Zmijewski model.
+In the paper of "The creation of bankruptcy prediction methods using Springate and SAF models", Aghajani and Jouzbarkand (2012), Lee and Choi (2013) showed that, when the Springate model is combined with multiple discriminant analysis (MDA), it predicts bankruptcy with an accuracy rate of 90%, one year before bankruptcy is declared; the accuracy rate is 82% two years before the event occurs.
+The Multinomial Logit model is utilised to predict bankruptcy in manufacturing companies in Indonesia (Suteja et al., 2017), and the simple analysis of failure (SAF) method with logistic regression analysis predicts bankruptcy with an accuracy rate of 88.5% for a period of one year before bankruptcy is declared; the accuracy rate is 79% two years before the event occurs.
+Dewi and Hadri (2017), Jubaedah et al. (2016), Syamni et al. (2018) showed that there are differences between the Altman model and the Altman Z-score, the Altman model with the Springate model and the Altman model and the Zmijewski model.
 The Altman model is the most suitable prediction method applied to a food and beverage company because the accuracy is higher for this method than the other methods (Alexakis, 2008).
-Prusak, (2018) reported that the average Altman Z-score and the Springate and Zmijewski methods had a similar ability to predict the potential for declaring bankruptcy.
-Aaron, Nainggolan, & Trinugroho, (2017); Husein & Pambekti, (2015) stated that it is possible to predict potential bankruptcy using three methods, the Altman Z-score, the Springate model and the Zmijewski model.
-Matturungan, Purwanto, & Irwanto, (2017) mentioned that the Altman method is the most appropriate bankruptcy predictor for food and beverage companies listed on the Indonesia Stock Exchange (IDX).
-This result is supported by Husein & Pambekti, (2015); Karaca & Ercan, (2017); Nandhini, Kishore, & Radha, (2012); Oz & Simga-Mugan, (2018); Sinarti & Sembiring, (2015); Zhou, Lu, & Fujita, (2015).
-Janson, Johannisson, & Krämbring, (2016) and Kumar & Kumar, (2012) showed that the O-score from the Ohlson model is the best bankruptcy predictor for the Texmo Industries because it uses nine predictable components of bankruptcy, including inflation, short-term and long-term liquidity and profit before and after tax.
-This result is supported by (Ghodrati & Moghaddam, 2012; Oude Avenhuis, 2013; Poklepovic, Peko, & Smajo, 2013; Syamni et al., 2018).
+Prusak (2018) reported that the average Altman Z-score and the Springate and Zmijewski methods had a similar ability to predict the potential for declaring bankruptcy.
+Aaron et al. (2017), Husein and Pambekti (2015) stated that it is possible to predict potential bankruptcy using three methods, the Altman Z-score, the Springate model and the Zmijewski model.
+Matturungan et al. (2021) mentioned that the Altman method is the most appropriate bankruptcy predictor for food and beverage companies listed on the IDX.
+This result is supported by Husein and Pambekti (2015), Karaca and Ercan (2017), Nandhini et al. (2012), Oz and Simga-Mugan (2018), Sinarti and Sembiring (2015) and Zhou et al. (2015).
+Janson et al. (2016) and Kumar and Kumar (2012) showed that the O-score from the Ohlson model is the best bankruptcy predictor for the Texmo Industries because it uses nine predictable components of bankruptcy, including inflation, short-term and long-term liquidity and profit before and after tax.
+This result is supported by Ghodrati and Moghaddam (2012), Oude Avenhuis (2013), Poklepovic et al. (2013) and Syamni et al. (2018).